Fun Without FODMAPs

 • Red cabbage - 1 cup shredded (about ⅛ head)

-• Red bell pepper - 1 cup matchsticks (about 1 medium)
+• Red bell pepper - 1 medium, sliced into matchsticks (about 120 grams)

 Low FODMAP notes